This is what the U.S. wants from the U.K. before it will sign a trade deal

 Although many grumble about long waiting times, and some do also carry private medical insurance, the popularity of the NHS is only rivaled by the armed forces and fire brigade.

-Johnson told the BBC's Marr programme that, like everything else, the NHS should be "on the table" when it comes to the trade deal between the two countries.
+Johnson told the BBC's Marr program that, like everything else, the NHS should be "on the table" when it comes to the trade deal between the two countries.

 But critics fear that in a post-Brexit world the U.K. may be forced to make concessions in the face of a dominant American negotiating partner.